JeetRathod28/Car-damage-detection/README.md

 - Place it in the models/ directory.

 4. Run the inference/demo code:
-- Open `run.ipynb` in Jupyter Notebook.
+- Open `main.ipynb` in Jupyter Notebook.
 - Update the paths to your image, video, or dataset files.
 - Run all cells — everything is modular and works directly after setting paths.